-The cornerstones of Apollo’s legacy are its unstinting focus on clinical excellence, affordable costs, technology and forward-looking research & academics.
-Apollo Hospitals was among the first few hospitals in the world to leverage technology to facilitate seamless healthcare delivery through electronic medical records, hospital information systems and telemedicine-based outreach initiatives.
-The organization embraced rapid advancement in medical equipments worldwide, and pioneered the introduction of several cutting edge innovations in India.
-Soon the country's first-ever Proton Treatment Cancer Centre will be launched by Apollo, and it will serve over 3 billion people.
+The cornerstones of Apollo’s legacy are its unstinting focus on clinical excellence, affordable costs, modern technology and forward-looking research & academics.
+Apollo Hospitals was among the first few hospitals in the world to leverage technology to facilitate seamless healthcare delivery.
+The organization embraced the rapid advancement in medical equipments across the world, and pioneered the introduction of several cutting edge innovations in India.
+Recently, South East Asia’s first Proton Therapy Centre commenced operations at the Apollo Centre in Chennai.

-Since inception, Apollo Hospitals has been honored by the trust of over 50 million patients from 140 countries.
+Since its inception, Apollo Hospitals has been honoured by the trust of over 150 million individuals who came from 140 countries.
 At the core of Apollo’s patient-centric culture is TLC (Tender Loving Care), the magic that inspires hope amongst its patients.

-As a responsible corporate citizen, Apollo Hospitals takes the spirit of leadership well beyond business and it has embraced the responsibility of keeping India healthy.
-Recognizing that Non Communicable Diseases (NCDs) are the greatest threat to the nation, Apollo Hospitals is continuously educating its fellow Indians on personalized preventive healthcare as a key to wellness.
-Dr. Prathap C Reddy's initiative aptly named the “Billion Hearts Beating Foundation" endeavors to keep Indians heart-healthy; over half a million people have taken a pledge on www.billionheartsbeating.com
+As a responsible corporate citizen, Apollo Hospitals takes the spirit of leadership well beyond business and has embraced the responsibility of keeping India healthy.
+Recognizing that Non Communicable Diseases (NCDs) are the greatest threat to the nation, Apollo Hospitals is continuously educating people about preventive healthcare as the key to wellness.
+Likewise, envisioned by Dr. Prathap C Reddy, the “Billion Hearts Beating Foundation” endeavours to keep Indians heart-healthy.

-Apollo Hospitals has always championed social initiatives that transcend social and income barriers.
-Notable ventures introduced by the organization are Save a Child’s Heart Initiative (SACHi) which provides quality paediatric cardiac care to children from underprivileged sections of society.
-SAHI (Society to Aid the Hearing Impaired) and the CURE Foundation focused on cancer care assist children from financially challenged homes.
-Envisioned by Dr. Reddy, to introduce population health into the Indian narrative, the Total Health Foundation is piloting a unique model of healthcare in the Thavanampalle Mandal of Andhra Pradesh.
+Apollo Hospitals has championed numerous social initiatives – to cite a few which assist underprivileged children – SACHi (Save a Child’s Heart Initiative) which screens and provides paediatric cardiac care for congenital heart diseases, SAHI (Society to Aid the Hearing Impaired) and the CURE Foundation focused on cancer care.
+To introduce population health into the Indian narrative, the Total Health Foundation, as envisaged by Dr. Reddy, is piloting a unique model of healthcare in the Thavanampalle Mandal of Andhra Pradesh.
 It aims to provide “holistic healthcare” for the entire community starting from birth, through one’s journey into childhood, adolescence, adulthood and old age.